 Her publications, presentations, and the workshops she led made significant contributions to the semantics of requirements languages when requirements methods were still in their infancy, not well documented, and in general poorly understood.
 She experimented with requirements languages and associated methods and documented the results extensively, including language features, formalisms and properties, so that researchers could compare them.
 In 1989, referring to requirements methods, Dennis and William Wood at Carnegie Mellon University wrote “For those interested in a detailed technical dissection of the many interesting semantic issues of these and other [requirements] methods, we recommend A Pragmatic Formal Method for Computer System Definition by Stephanie White [White87] as a good source of information”, see CMU/SEI-89-TR-036/ESD-89-TR-047.
 A number of computer scientists doing research in requirements analysis have based their research in part on an algorithm Stephanie developed during her work at Naval Research Laboratory (NRL), see C. Heitmeyer, ACM Transactions on Software Engineering and Methodology, July 1996.

-Stephanie has been an active member of the IEEE Computer Society (CS) for many years, serving on the CS Board of Governors and as CS Vice President of Technical Activities.
-She is currently a speaker in the Distinguished Visitors Program.
-She was Chair of the CS Audit Committee and founded the Technical Committee on the Engineering of Computer Based Systems (ECBS), serving as its Vice Chair and Chair.
+Stephanie is a Senior Life Member of the IEEE.
+She was President of the IEEE Systems Council 2018-2019, and served on the IEEE Technical Activities Board during this time.
+She served on the IEEE Publications Products and Services Board (PSPB) for six years as Chair of the IEEE Thesaurus Editorial Board.
+She was an active volunteer in the Computer Society (CS) for many years, serving on the CS Board of Governors and as CS Vice President of Technical Activities.
+She has been both a Systems Council Distinguished Lecturer and a Computer Society Distinguished Visiting Professional.
+She founded the CS Technical Committee on the Engineering of Computer Based Systems (ECBS), serving as its Vice Chair and Chair.
 As Guest Editor for IEEE Computer, she educated CS members on the issues and advances in ECBS.
-She is also Chair of the IEEE Thesaurus Editorial Board and an active member of the IEEE Systems Council, currently serving as Secretary.

 Recent Peer Reviewed Articles